 By the time mid-October rolls around, the kids (and if you live in my house, the grownups) are getting excited about Halloween.
+We love Halloween but OMG the time leading up to the actual holiday is crazy town.
+Costumes.
+Parties.
+Candy.
+Crafts.
+If your kids are younger, trying to manage the whole “is this going to be too scary” aspect.
 Having a semi-sane Halloween with young kids involves a little planning and lots of luck.

 Here are eight tips for surviving Halloween with kids younger kids (under six) and making great memories.